Rimmuru/RimurusMenu-Docs/index.md

 Name | Description
 ------------- | -------------
-Silent Aimbot Ped | Uses rapid fire and aimbot to kill any peds nearby Silent Aimbot Player | Uses rapid fire and aimbot to kill and players nearby Object Weapons | sub menu containing object weapons that are added by the included .oiv Cartoon Gun | Shooting effect that produces cartoon like particles Dildo Gun | Spawns Amanda's best friend when shot
+Object Weapons | sub menu containing object weapons that are added by the included .oiv Damage Multiplier | Increase the damage you do to people, vehicles and everything else Melee Damage Multiplier | Increases the melee damage you do to people, vehicles and everything else Silent Aimbot Ped | Uses rapid fire and aimbot to kill any peds nearby Silent Aimbot Player | Uses rapid fire and aimbot to kill and players nearby Draw Crosshair | Keeps a constant crosshair on the screen Cartoon Gun | Shooting effect that produces cartoon like particles Dildo Gun | Spawns Amanda's best friend when shot
 Ped Gun | Spawns a ped when shot